Hawaii Travel Rules & Updates

 Our Advice on Visiting Hawaii

 For any travelers who cannot provide proof of negative test result prior to departure or for travelers that do not have a valid vaccine exemption under the current rules - provided this would mean that the visitor(s) would need to remain in their rooms for most or all of their vacation, we are strongly recommend travelers to postpone any trips to Hawaii until they can properly be tested for COVID-19 before departing for Hawaii.

 Inter-island Travel in Hawaii

 Facemasks in Hawaii...

-All travelers to Hawaii should always wear a mask while visiting Hawaii during the COVID-19 pandemic, not only because it's the right way to show Aloha, but also because in most situations, wearing a mask is required by law.
+All travelers to Hawaii should always wear a mask while visiting Hawaii during the COVID-19 pandemic, not only because it's the right way to show Aloha, but also because in all indoor situations, wearing a mask is required by law.
 Governor David Ige has now implemented a statewide mask mandate in Hawaii.
 Unless you are in your room/house/condo, at the beach, or actively eating in a restaurant, you should wear a mask while in Hawaii, especially if you cannot properly socially distance (six feet minimum).

 Each county may additionally have its own unique rules; we've included the individual county links below:

 Additional Hawaii Information